mcozkan/LLM_Prompt_Engineering_Lib/README.md

 # LLM_Prompt_Engineering_Lib

+# 🧠 LLM Prompt Engineering Library

+Welcome to a curated and categorized library of **prompt engineering strategies**

 A modular, growing collection of prompt engineering examples designed for educational and practical use in LLM development.
 Includes categorized prompts, real-world templates, and community contributions.
 Ideal for developers, educators, and researchers exploring production-grade LLM applications.

-# 🧠 LLM Prompt Engineering Library

-Welcome to a curated and categorized library of **prompt engineering strategies**, maintained and improved continuously through real-world experiments, Udemy studies, and personal projects.

 ## 🔍 What's Inside?

 - 📘 **Instructional Prompts**: Clear task-based instructions